-I write about travel, culture, business, and road safety for The New York Times and Forbes, covering everything from the rise of digital nomads to growing concerns about the number one killer of healthy Americans abroad -- motor vehicle crashes.
+I write about travel, culture, business, and road safety for The New York Times and Forbes, covering everything from historic commemorations of the fall of the Berlin Wall and women's contributions to landscape architecture to growing concerns about the number one killer of healthy Americans abroad -- motor vehicle crashes.

 I am a regular contributor to The New York Times and Forbes, writing breaking news and feature stories on business, travel, and road safety.